nicolas-poirier/Cisco_ISE/get-endpoints-info/README.md

 # ise_get-endpoints-info.py

-Export desired endpoints from Cisco ISE Server to a ready to import csv
+Export desired endpoints from Cisco ISE Server to a csv file that can be imported on another ISE Server

 #### Prerequisites
 * Cisco ISE Server